Credit Card Surcharges and Chiropractic Physicians in Illinois

 The Complexities of Credit Card Surcharges for Chiropractic Physicians

 The legal permissibility of surcharges varies from state to state and continues to evolve.
-Although Illinois does not ban surcharges for general merchants, there are no published cases specifically addressing credit card surcharges related to healthcare services in physician offices.
-As a result, it is uncertain how state regulators would interpret the addition of surcharges to medical fees.
-Regulators might view these surcharges as overcharging under the Medical Practice Act, potentially leading to regulatory repercussions.
+Illinois does not ban surcharges for general merchants.
+Nonetheless, to date no published cases specifically address credit card surcharges related to healthcare services in physician offices

 Providers should also review their agreements for the networks in which they participate.
 Managed care agreements require the provider to accept the plan’s fee schedule listed amount as full payment for in-network patients.
-A health plan could view a surcharge over the allowed fee amount to be a violation of the provider agreement, where the physician and patient are in-network for that plan.
+Again, the ICS would argue that the transaction fee is separate from the physician’s fee and that the physician’s fee remains the same, whether paid by charge or otherwise.
+However, a health plan could view some types of surcharges to be a violation of the provider agreement, where the physician and patient are in-network for that plan.
 For example, BCBSIL states the following in their Billing and Reimbursement policy, “A Contracting Provider shall not bill or collect from the member, or BCBSIL, charges itemized and distinguished from the professional services provided.
 Such charges include, but are not limited to, malpractice surcharges, overhead fees or facility fees, concierge fees or fees for completing claim forms or submitting additional information to BCBSIL.”
-The unrestricted breadth of prohibited non-professional fees is another compelling reason for physicians to pay their own credit card fees and avoid adding any surcharges to the patient’s portion.
+The list does not include credit card transaction fees; however, we do not have an official interpretation from any payers or regulators.

-If, after reviewing the information above, you still want to charge credit card surcharges to your patients, major credit card institutions have set forth specific rules and regulations set forth by that must be followed.
+If, after reviewing the information above, you plan to charge credit card transaction fees to your patients, major credit card institutions have set forth specific rules and regulations that must be followed.
 It is crucial for chiropractic physicians to adhere to these guidelines when considering the implementation of credit card surcharges:

 Physicians must inform major credit card institutions, in writing, of the physician’s intention to surcharge.
 This notification process can typically be completed by sending a letter to the financial account representative or through paperwork provided on the credit card company’s website.
 Check with your credit card processing merchant account representative as to that merchant’s process.

 Clear communication with patients is vital.
 Physicians must inform their patients explicitly about the surcharges, ensuring the information is not buried within contracts or obscured by fine print.
-Including the surcharge on invoices or displaying signage in the office can effectively communicate this information.
+The ICS recommends including this information in the physician’s Financial Policy that is acknowledged by the patient prior to treatment.
+ICS members may access a template Financial Policy here: financial-policy-template-update.
+Additionally, we recommend including the surcharge on invoices or displaying signage in the office.
 For online payment solutions, the surcharge should be clearly stated on the payment page.

 Typically, surcharges range from 1.5% to 3%.
 Chiropractic physicians must not implement surcharges that exceed the actual cost of their credit card processing fees within the 1.5-3% range.